wohaco/despace/akatsuki.md

 To solve the mysteries of the atmosphere, Akatsuki observes the movements of the atmosphere at various altitudes and tries to clarify the dynamics of the atmosphere in three dimensions ([EVN‑011](venus.md)).
 Also, the task is to determine the causes of clouds ([EVN‑075](venus.md)) and the presence or absence of lightning in them ([EVN‑012](venus.md)).
 By comparing these observations, it is possible to systematize Venusian meteorology and later create a more universal planetary meteorology based on it.

    - 2018 LIR instrument found a long (~ 10 000 km) standing wave in the atmosphere which may affect the Venus day longevity periodically shortening/elongating it.
-   - 2020.04.23 According to the [phys.org article ⎆](https://phys.org/news/2020-04-atmospheric-tidal-venus-super-rotation.html) there is an update of atmosphere’s superrotation nature ([EVN‑034](venus.md)).
-An international research team led by Takeshi Horinouchi of Hokkaido University has revealed that this ’super-rotation' is maintained near the equator by atmospheric tidal waves formed from solar heating on the planet’s dayside and cooling on its nightside.
+   - 2020.04.23 According to the [phys.org article ⎆](https://phys.org/news/2020-04-atmospheric-tidal-venus-super‑rotation.html) there is an update of atmosphere’s superrotation nature ([EVN‑034](venus.md)).
+An international research team led by Takeshi Horinouchi of Hokkaido University has revealed that this ’super‑rotation' is maintained near the equator by atmospheric tidal waves formed from solar heating on the planet’s dayside and cooling on its nightside.
 Closer to the poles, however, atmospheric turbulence and other kinds of waves have a more pronounced effect.
 The study was published online in *Science* on April 23.